 Atlanta Photography Schools

-- Georgia State University is less than a mile from downtown Atlanta and offers bachelor's and master's degrees in photography.
+- Georgia State University is located directly in downtown Atlanta and offers bachelor's and master's degrees in photography.

 - Located roughly two miles from the city's center, the private Clark Atlanta University has a bachelor's degree program in art that allows students to complete a photography concentration.

-- Emory University, situated around six miles from Atlanta's downtown area, offers a bachelor's degree in visual arts and art history.
-Students can complete a concentration in photography as part of the program.
+- Emory University, situated around five miles from Atlanta's downtown area, offers a bachelor's degree in media studies that allows students to pursue photography coursework.

 Comparison of Schools